 Let’s say you, as store manager, are adding a new section to your store–bulk goods.
 Customers will want to know what’s in the products, their nutritional profiles, how much they cost, what to do with them at home, how to label them for checkout, and how to not make a mess when filling their containers.
 (You will also be invested in this last concern, to reduce wasted product.)
 How are you going to field all these questions?
 Arming your employees with information and stationing them in the section is one way, but it’s damn inefficient.
 Instead, you’ll think about how to list all the information on the bins and how to provide cooking or recipe ideas for products with which shoppers may be unfamiliar.
 You’ll plan for how customers weigh and label their containers without blocking the bins.
 You’ll do everything you can to make this section useful, not just available.

 You might want to know if the organic tomatoes are next to the non-organic tomatoes or with all other organic produce.
 Are the meats and cheeses next to each other, or not?
 Is dried fruit with bulk items, canned fruit, or baking products?
-These are findability matters.
+You need to make sure that your organization makes sense and that users can find what they’re looking for with ease.

 Then there’s the question of credibility.
 Are the organic tomatoes clearly labeled, or haphazardly placed next to conventional tomatoes with no clear delineation?
 Does all the milk have a clear expiration date on it?
 If customers can’t find this information, or worse yet suspect the owner is intentionally leaving it off, they’re sure to react and turn to other options.

 Every week when I check out at my local grocery store, the cashier asks me “Did you find everything you were looking for today?”
 This is an analog version of assessing user experience.
-If I say “No” and explain why, the store has information about how to do it better in the future.
+If I say “No” and explain why the store has information about how to do it better in the future.
 Maybe I didn’t see the nutrition information for the bulk granola, or I want to buy only domestic produce and the signs didn’t tell me where the goods came from.
-Whatever my concern, there’s a way for the store to answer it by providing more information.
+Whatever my concern, there’s a way for the store to give me more context to enrich my user experience

 It doesn’t matter if you have the most affordable organic produce in town if shoppers can’t find it in your store layout, don’t trust that you’re labeling your produce correctly, or want to know where it’s from and don’t like that you don’t tell them.
 Keeping your audience engaged means answering all their questions, not just one or two.